ddaws/maker-monitor/README.md

 ## To Do

-- Update Prometheus deployment to mount data volume
 - Add Grafana (of course!)
 - Update Docker image to build more efficiently (I think it's go get'ing on build)
 - Maybe update Tiltfile dev image adding live syncing (requires install tools into image)

 ## Deployment

 To deploy Maker Monitor you'll need to create a series of config maps, pods and services via Kuberenetes.
-The following set of commands assumes you've aliased `kubectl` as `k`.
+Let's get started by creating our local resources.
+You only need to do this once

 ```bash
 # This is secrect, and isn't shared in the repo, which is why you need to create it yourself